Child, Youth, and Family Health

 Sample Courses

-This course provides students with an overview of key child health status indicators, and major causes of child health and disease at the individual and population levels.
-By studying examples of significant child health problems and solutions in a range of populations in the United States and abroad, students learn how to define and assess a child health problem, and become familiar with public health intervention strategies and their potential impact.
-In addition, students gain an understanding of how social and environmental conditions contribute to patterns of morbidity and mortality, as well as individual risk within a population, and health disparities across populations.
-The course content is organized into three modules: (1) Poverty and Social Adversity, (2) Physical Environment and Safety, and (3) Lifestyle and Behaviors.
-Key child health problems and programmatic solutions are studied in each module, followed by an in-class exercise.
-The format combines lectures and discussion with team-based learning, with some class sessions taking place at program sites where students participate in field-based learning.
+This course provides students with an overview of key child health problems and programmatic solutions based on evidence.
+By studying examples of significant child health problems and solutions in a range of populations in the United States and internationally, students learn how to define and assess a child health problem, and become familiar with public health intervention strategies and their potential impact.
+In addition, students gain an understanding of how social and environmental conditions contribute to morbidity and mortality, as well as individual risk within a population, and health disparities across populations.

 Public Health Aspects of Adolescent Health